unsignedapps/swift-create-xcframework/README.md

 If the target you are creating is a product from the root package, unfortunately there is no standard way to identify the version number.
 For those cases you can specify one with `--zip-version`.

+Because you're probably wanting to [distribute your binary frameworks as Swift Packages][apple-docs] `swift create-xcframework --zip` will also calculate the necessary SHA256 checksum and place it alongside the zip. eg: `ArgumentParser-0.0.6.sha256`.

 ## GitHub Action

 swift-create-xcframework includes a GitHub Action that can kick off and automatically create an XCFramework when you tag a release in your project.

-The action produces one XCFramework artifact for every target specified.
+The action produces one zipped XCFramework and checksum artifact for every target specified.

 **Note:** You MUST use a macOS-based runner (such as `macos-latest`) as xcodebuild doesn't run on Linux.